Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpretation Evaluator

-We recruited a legal expert with substantial judicial experience to identify frequently encountered legal articles and vague concepts in judicial practice.
-Specifically, we selected articles cited in the case database by more than 10,000 cases, resulting in a total of 14 articles and 16 concepts.
+We recruit a legal expert with extensive judicial experience to identify 16 vague legal concepts in 14 legal articles (Appendix~\ref{appendix:concepts}).
+These concepts are representative and frequently used in judicial practice.
+The statistical analysis reveals that, among all the cases in our database that cite these legal articles, 24.9\% involve the corresponding vague concepts.
+Thus, we leverage them to demonstrate the effectiveness of our framework.

-For each concept, we collected relevant cases, which are those where judges provided detailed discussions of the concept in their rulings.
-These cases are considered challenging, thus warranting such detailed deliberation.
-To gather this data, we reused the retrieval and filtering modules described in Section~\ref{retrieve} and Section~\ref{filter}.
-On average, 166 cases were selected for each concept, with a positive-to-negative case ratio of 2:1.
+For each concept, we reuse the retrieval and filtering modules described in Sec~\ref{retrieve} and~\ref{filter} to collect relevant cases.
+These cases are considered challenging because the court view provides detailed explanations of the vague concepts.
+On average, 166 cases are selected for each concept, with a positive-to-negative case ratio 2:1.
 Detailed statistics are provided in Appendix~\ref{appendix:concepts}.

-Following methods outlined in Sec \ref{filter}, we use Qwen2.5-72B-Instruct~\cite{qwen2.5} to annotate each case with the gold label $l$ and reason $r$ for the Legal Concept Entailment task.
-Manual inspection indicates that the annotated data is highly accurate (see Appendix \ref{appendix:implement}).
+Following methods outlined in Sec \ref{filter}, we use Qwen2.5-72B-Instruct~\cite{qwen2.5} to annotate each case with the gold label $l$ and reason $r$ for LCE task.
+Manual inspection indicates that the annotated data is highly accurate (Appendix \ref{appendix:manual_inspection}).

-The distinction between data annotation and the Legal Concept Entailment task lies in the input provided to the LLM.
+The distinction between data annotation and LCE task lies in the input provided to the LLM.
 For annotation, the input is the court view, which contains explicit judgments made by judges and can be directly extracted as ground truth.
-In contrast, for the task itself, the input is the fact description, which lacks explicit judgments, requiring the LLM to perform reasoning to infer the entailment.
+In contrast, for the LCE task itself, the input is the fact description, which lacks explicit judgments, requiring the LLM to perform reasoning to infer the entailment.